BioImaging-NKI/Foci-analyzer/README.md

 - _Input files_ : Here you can specify which files to analyze.
 Simply add them to the list using the buttons, or directly drag&drop from a file explorer window.
 Input images should be multichannel images.
 (RGB images will be converted to composite multichannel image with channels 1:Red, 2:Green; 3:Blue.)
 Each file should contain at least a channel with nuclei staining, and a channel with foci (though technically they can be the same).
 The file format can e.g. be `.tiff`, or any proprietary microscopy file format that Fiji (i.e. Bio-Formats) can open, including multiple images packed into a single file as series.

-- _Output folder_ : the folder where all the analyzed images and results will be written.
+- _Output folder_ : the folder where all the analyzed images and result output files will be written.

 ### Image settings